gnivil/SQLAlchemy/README.md

     print(c['name'], c['type'])
 ```

-* Link Python to the database by creating an SQLAlchemy session.
+* Linked Python to the database by creating an SQLAlchemy session
 ```python
 # Create our session (link) from Python to the DB
 session = Session(engine)